University of Bedfordshire use 4mm LED to produce stunning 6m display

 In 2015, the University of Bedfordshire created a tender for the supply of audio visual and digital signage for their new library building.
 This project included a requirement for a show-stopping display for the reception area, which would be used as an information platform to display key university statistics and opening times.
 Following a thorough tender process, AV and IT providers Pacific, were awarded the project and began working with the University of Bedfordshire to deliver against the requirements.

 Pacific and the University of Bedfordshire reviewed numerous technologies to incorporate into the reception display and work alongside the specified Onelan digital signage system.
-In September 2015, Pacific hosted their annual Technology Event where PSCo, technical distributor of display technologies, showcased Absen’s narrow pixel pitch LED.
+In September 2015, Pacific hosted their annual Technology Event where PSCo (part of the Midwich Group), technical distributor of display technologies, showcased Absen’s narrow pixel pitch LED.
 The University attended the event as guests, and after seeing the LED display, decided that this technology would be an ideal fit for the reception display brief.
 As the display is truly seamless, it would not disrupt the content being showcased, and its extreme brightness, would allow information to be clearly seen even in the high ambient light environment.

 WHAT WE DID